 Looking to find support groups for women to help you navigate a particular chapter in your life?
 You’re in the right place.

-It’s no secret that we’re fans of support groups for women—they are built into our mission.
+It’s no secret that we’re (super) fans of women’s support groups—they’re literally built into our mission.

 Peanut is a safe space for women to connect on a range of shared experiences, from pregnancy to fertility to motherhood to menopause to mental health.

-If you’re curious about how (and why) support groups can help you through whatever you’re experiencing in your life right now, we’ve got you covered.
+So, if you’re curious about how (and which) support groups can help you through what you’re experiencing in your life right now, we’ve got you covered.

 Let’s dive into the details.